Get In Touch

 Junior 1000 Ecosse Challenge

-The primary goal of the Championship will be to provide a controlled and level playing field where the stars of the future can be nurtured and the stars of the present and past can have a play without breaking the bank!
+The primary goal of the Championship will be to provide a controlled and level playing field where the stars of the future can be nurtured and the stars of the present and past can have a play without braking the bank!

 For more information look on the website: www.j1000ecossechallenge.co.uk or email rhona@j1000ecossechallenge.co.uk